megan-venetianer/travel-tracker/README.md

 5. Utilizing SASS to write DRY and modular CSS.
 6. Testing via Mocha and Chai, including using Spies to spy on method calls to APIs not available in a node environment.
 7. Practicing a remote GitHub workflow including code reviews and project management practices.
-8. Utilizing SASS to write DRY and modular CSS.
-9. Testing via Mocha and Chai, including using Spies to spy on method calls to APIs not available in a node environment.
+8. Testing via Mocha and Chai, including using Spies to spy on method calls to APIs not available in a node environment.

 ### 2. Technology